Democrat Party Racism -Part 1

 • 7 million slaves exist TODAY in AFRICA. – Link

-• Whites were enslaved by Barbary Coast Trade, but also some by Transatlantic & Arab Trades – Link
+• Whites were enslaved by the Barbary Coast Trade, but also some by Transatlantic & Arab Trades – Link

 This painting from the 17th Century shows ransom being paid to free white slaves.